RAAllen/week-3-project/README.md

 # Week Three Project

-#### _This Ping Pong game is designed to both serve as a portfolio piece and fulfill the week two project requirements.
+#### _This Ping Pong game is designed to return a string of ascending numbers with numbers divisble by three or five replaced by words.
 August 19, 2016_

 #### By _**Rebecca Allen**_